malcprentice/malcprentice.github.io/Arrangement-WriteAnIntroductionParagraph.md

     * Be careful about causes and effects
         * is the product itself is dangerous (e.g. mercury/plastic)
         * or is just __"its production"__ dangerous (e.g. diamonds/cotton/paper)
-    * Be careful about plurals and countable nouns?
+    * Be careful about countability
         * Uncountable?
 Use "its" (Tantalum, cotton)
         * Countable?
 Use "their" (bananas, tuna)
 * Endangered animals